-Despite these striking statistics, many still believe that mental illnesses are simply made-up—that these sufferers are dramatic or just want attention.
-But in reality, people are suffering every day from unforgiving debilitating mental illnesses like anxiety, depression, bipolar disorder, schizophrenia, and many more.
+Despite these striking statistics, many still believe that mental illnesses are made up or exaggerated—that those who claim to have a mental illness are dramatic or just want attention.
+But in reality, people are suffering every day from harmful mental illnesses like anxiety, depression, bipolar disorder, schizophrenia, and many others.
 And on top of that, they have to face the many misconceptions and stigmas that come with their mental illness.

-1. Myth: Mental illness isn’t real—these people are just dramatic or weak.
+Myth: Mental illness isn’t real—these people are just dramatic or weak.

-As I briefly touched on earlier, some people believe that mental illness is made-up.
+As I briefly touched on earlier, some people believe that mental illness is made up.
 They think that people are just using it as an excuse to get out of something, to slack off at work, to get attention.
 But really, these individuals are fighting an unbelievably challenging battle.
 Sickness isn’t always characterized by a fever, a bad cough, or any other outward physical symptom—these people are still sick and they’re still suffering, but they show amazing strength for fighting back.

-2. Myth: People with mental illness are dangerous and should be feared.
+Myth: People with mental illness are dangerous and should be feared.

-3. Myth: Depression is a state of mind and an easy fix.
+Myth: Depression is a state of mind and an easy fix.